-Graphically things have been improved for Fable III and sound-wise, as well as the near endless amounts of scripted conversations, a whole bevy of voice actors and actresses have joined the ranks.
-Zoe Wannamaker, and Stephen Fry return from Fable II and are joined by John Cleese, Ben Kingsley, Simon Pegg, Sean Pertwee and Jonathan Ross among many others.
+When it comes to graphics and sounds, things have been improved for Fable III.
+Same goes for the near-endless amounts of scripted conversations, with a whole bevy of voice actors and actresses having joined the ranks.
+Zoe Wannamaker and Stephen Fry return from Fable II and are joined by John Cleese, Ben Kingsley, Simon Pegg, Sean Pertwee, and Jonathan Ross, among many others.

 The Fable III Plotline

 Fable III is set 50 years after the conclusion of Fable II.
 The Hero of Fable II is your mother (I’m not sure whether my Fable II saved game has been read and this has been changed accordingly or whether it is predetermined), who has since died and left your tyrannical brother in charge of Albion.

 Albion itself has also changed, with the land moving into an Industrial age with smoking factories and steam power.
 After a traumatic event you realise that your brother has gone too, far so you flee the castle to organise a rebellion and to take Albion’s throne for yourself.

 After leaving the castle with your combat trainer, Sir Walter Beck, and your Butler, Jasper, you travel the land of Albion looking for other people to join your rebellion.

 - Sabine and the Dwellers, a travelling village of nomadic people living in the mountains.

 - Major Swift and Ben Finn from the Royal Army, who have been stationed in an old fort being attacked by Hollow men.

 - Page, who commands the “Bowerstone Resistance”.